-The City of Rockville to Wheaton Breezeway connects the City of Rockville to Wheaton on the south side of the road.
+The City of Rockville to Wheaton Breezeway connects the City of Rockville to Georgia Avenue on the south side of the Veirs Mill Road.
 Major infrastructure projects include:

-New crossing of Rock Creek and Turkey Branch.
+• New crossing of Rock Creek and Turkey Branch.

 Clarksburg to City of Gaithersburg